 Because an arbitrator’s decision is typically binding on the parties and often represents the final resolution in any dispute, the choice of an arbitrator is especially important.
 Arbitrators must have high ethical standards, significant experience in dispute resolution, appropriate training in the conduct of prehearing and evidentiary hearings, and a wide range of knowledge and prior experience to draw from.

-At Cotten Schmidt, L.L.P., Brian Esenwein and Brent Brown have significant training and experience both in representing parties in arbitrations and in serving as arbitrators.
+At Cotten Schmidt, L.L.P., Brent Brown and Brian Esenwein have significant training and experience both in representing parties in arbitrations and in serving as arbitrators.
 Daily and hourly rates for binding or non-binding arbitrations are available to interested persons upon request.

 In addition, other Cotten Schmidt, L.L.P. litigators routinely represent individuals and companies in arbitrations in a great variety of jurisdictions, prosecuting and defending claims.
 Other related work includes drafting and reviewing arbitration clauses and related contractual provisions.
 The firm’s attorneys are also able to provide review and guidance for clients as to claims and defenses in arbitration, as an aid to the evaluation of potential or actual claims.